ULI Cincinnati: 18 Hour City Series - Creating Equity Through a New Approach

 Dean Lutton

-Principal, Director of Operations, Reztark Design Studio
+VP, Architect, Reztark Design Studio

 As an Architect with a passion for sustainability Dean utilizes innovative methods for designing and building that minimize architecture’s impact on environmental systems.
 Since his childhood Dean has enjoyed the ability to physically make and build various products.
 Today, Dean leverages this life-long skill to work with teams and clients in detailing and creating architecture that can positively influence people’s daily lives.
 Focused on mixed-used environments, sustainability, and new technology, Dean brings innovation and practicality to his projects.
 When designing and implementing a project, he believes that if it promotes the health and satisfaction of the end user, the project will flourish which in turn benefits the client, and environment.
 Dean has received a Bachelor of Science in Architecture, Bachelor of Science in Interior Design, and a Master in Architecture from the University of Cincinnati.